IT support and services, including equipment loan, is available to help you get set up for online learning.

 To request or suggest software, please contact us on email@example.com noting what you need.

-Currently UOW facilities remain open, and the UOW Wi-Fi network, library, computer labs, research and study spaces are available to staff and students, subject to physical distancing requirements that must be followed in each location.
+UOW facilities are open, and the UOW Wi-Fi network, library, computer labs, research and study spaces are available to staff and students, subject to physical distancing requirements that must be followed in each location.

 If you have issues with technology or constraints that impact on your ability to learn remotely, please contact us on firstname.lastname@example.org

-The University has a limited number of laptops and desktop computers available for loan, for students who need them in order to study remotely.
+The University has a limited number of laptops and desktop computers available for loan, for students who need them in order to study online.

 To request a computer, please contact us on email@example.com